|

 bigger than his singing voice.""Michael is my favorite male singer," added

 Naomi.
 "Wynonna [her other daughter] is my favorite singer, and Elvis is dead."
+This year's Red Ball raised nearly $750,000 for both the

 Children's Advocacy Center of Manhattan and the Mary Lea Johnson Richards Institute, the